MatiasVL/switchfully-version-control-git/40-databases-java/20-orm-jpa/src/main/java/codelab03/README.md

     1. How do you enforce that the oneToOne relational really is a oneToOne relationship?

 ### OneToMany
+1. Create a mapping between continent and country
 1. Create a new ``BOOK`` table.
 A book should have the following fields:
     1. Title
     1. Author